Andrew-Jenkins/wp_plugin_hearthis/readme.txt

 = version 0.6.5 =
 + several bugfixes
 + added the option and param for the css property
++ added screenshot and update texts in the readme files
++ update the httpful phar archive to version 0.2.9

 = version 0.6.4 =
 + add a trailing slash to hearthis url if its not exists